AdobeDocs/experience-manager-64.en/help/sites-deploying/revision-cleanup.md

   </tr>
   <tr>
    <td><strong>How to check how much space was reclaimed after Online Revision Cleanup has completed?</strong></td>
-   <td>There is a message in the log at the end of the cleanup cycle: "<span class="code">TarMK GC #3: cleanup completed</span>" that includes the size of the repository and the amount of reclaimed garbage.</td>
+   <td>There is a message in the log at the end of the cleanup cycle: "<code>TarMK GC #3: cleanup completed</code>" that includes the size of the repository and the amount of reclaimed garbage.</td>
    <td> </td>
   </tr>
   <tr>